-In 2016/17 we received \$3 million in capital contributions.
-We are forecasted to collect \$2 million in capital contributions for 2018/19.
+For the year ending 31 March 2018 we received \$4.1 million in capital contributions.
+We are forecasted to collect \$2 million in capital contributions for the year ending 31 March 2020.

 Capital contributions cover the cost of the work carried out less rebates.
-If 100% of capital costs are paid by capital contributions, there should be no remaining costs to be recovered through delivery prices except ongoing maintenance costs.
-Without a capital contribution these extensions or upgrades would be uneconomic under standard delivery prices.
+If 100% of capital costs are paid by capital contributions, there should be no remaining costs to be recovered through delivery prices except ongoing operational costs (i.e. Opex).
+Without a capital contribution, these extensions or upgrades would be uneconomic under standard delivery prices.